nschloe/stressberry/README.md

 ```
 stressberry-run out.dat
 ```
-The run stresses the CPU for five minutes, lets it cool down, and stresses again with a higher load, and so forth.
-The entire process takes about half an hour.
+The run lets the CPU idle for a bit, then stresses it with maximum load for 5 minutes, and lets it cool down afterwards.
+The entire process takes 10 minutes.
 The resulting data file can be displayed with
 ```
 stressberry-plot out.dat [out.png]